New app to fix a broken workflow for 600+ truck drivers

 Final designs

-This is where everything comes together.
-After exploring, testing, and refining, these are the final designs.
 The new Cargo Mobile app lets drivers complete trips with ease, accuracy and confidence.

 Tasks are as clear as 1, 2, 3—with only the info you need and extra help when you need it.